Butare/butare.github.io/kubernetes_ytube.md

     - Advantage of using Cloud load balancer,
     	- You don't have to implement load balacer by yourself
 - In either cloud service or your bare metal service, you'll need
-	- separate server (proxy server, can be hardware or software solution)
+	- separate server (proxy server, can be hardware or software solution) that will take a role of Load Balancer
 	- Public IP address and open ports, to be accessed from external
 	- Entrypoint to K8s cluster